Dark Night of the Scarecrow

 Dark Night of the Scarecrow is a 1981 American made-for-television horror film directed by veteran novelist Frank De Felitta (author of Audrey Rose) from a script by J.D.
 Feigelson.
-Feigelson's intent had been to make an independent feature, but his script was bought by CBS for television; despite this, only minor changes were made to the original screenplay.
+Feigelson's intent had been to make an independent feature, but his script was bought by CBS for television; despite this, only minor changes were made to the original teleplay.

 Plot

-In a small town in the Deep South, Charles Eliot "Bubba" Ritter, a large but gentle mentally challenged man, befriends young Marylee Williams.
-Some of the townspeople are upset by the closeness between Marylee and Bubba, and the brooding, mean-spirited postman Otis Hazelrigg is the worst.
-When Marylee is mauled by a vicious dog and lies unconscious at a doctor's office, Otis promptly assumes that Bubba has murdered her even though Bubba saved her life.
-Otis and three friends – gas station attendant Skeeter Norris and farmer-cousins Philby and Harliss Hocker – form a lynch mob.
-Bubba's mother disguises him as a scarecrow and posts him in a nearby field to wait for the drama to cease.
-The bloodhounds sniff Bubba out, and all four vigilantes fire multiple rounds from their guns, killing him.
-Afterwards, they discover that Marylee is in fact alive, thanks to Bubba, whom they have just murdered.
-Acting fast, Otis places a pitchfork in Bubba's lifeless hands to make it appear as if he were attacking them with a weapon.
-The vigilantes are subsequently released because of lack of evidence against them (and blatant perjury by Otis) when the murder is brought to court.
+In a small town in the Deep South, the friendship between Charles Eliot "Bubba" Ritter, a large but gentle mentally challenged man, and young Marylee Williams angers some of the townspeople, especially brooding, mean-spirited postal worker Otis Hazelrigg.
+When Marylee is mauled by a vicious dog, Hazelrigg, promptly assuming that Bubba is responsible, forms a lynch mob with three friends: gas station attendant Skeeter Norris and farmer-cousins Philby and Harliss Hocker.
+Bubba's mother disguises him as a scarecrow and posts him in a nearby field, but the lynch party's bloodhounds sniff Bubba out and the helpless Bubba is gunned down by all four vigilantes.
+When they learn afterwards that Marylee is in fact alive thanks to Bubba rescuing her, Hazelrigg places a pitchfork in Bubba's lifeless hands to make it appear as if he were attacking them.
+When brought to trial, the vigilantes are subsequently released because of lack of evidence against them (and blatant perjury by Hazelrigg).

-Marylee, who has recovered from the attack, sneaks out of her room at night and goes over to the Ritter house looking for Bubba.
-Mrs. Ritter cannot bring herself to tell Marylee the truth and instead tells her that Bubba has gone away where no one can hurt him.
-Marylee runs out of the house to look for Bubba and Mrs. Ritter goes after her.
-She finds Marylee sitting under the stake where Bubba had been killed, singing a favorite song of hers and Bubba's and then she calmly tells Mrs. Ritter that Bubba is not gone, only hiding.
-Moved by the little girl's words, Mrs. Ritter seems to regain some peace.
+Marylee recovers from the attack, sneaks out of her room at night and goes over to the Ritter house looking for Bubba.
+Mrs. Ritter, unable to bring herself to tell Marylee the truth, instead tells her that Bubba has gone away.
+Marylee runs out of the house to look for Bubba.
+Mrs. Ritter goes after her and finds her sitting under the stake where Bubba had been killed, singing a favorite song of hers and Bubba's.
+Marylee calmly tells Mrs. Ritter that Bubba is not gone, only "playing the hiding game."